Kitware/web-project-templates/vue-vtkjs-template/README.md

 $ npm install -P vtk.js typeface-roboto vuetify @mdi/font
 $ npm install -D core-js shader-loader worker-loader
 ```

-Edit your `package.json` and remove any `^` in the version side to prevent package update without you knowing.
-Lock files aims to overcome the described issue which make that step optional.

 ## Add vtk rules and project name as alias